serverless/serverless/.github/PULL_REQUEST_TEMPLATE.md

 <!-- ⚠️⚠️ Answer below questions -->

 <!--
-Q1: Provide link to corresponding issue
+Q1: Provide a link to the corresponding issue

 • If PR *partially* addresses issue, ensure to rename "Closes" to "Addresses" ("Closes" term will automatically close an issue on PR merge)
-• If it's a documentation update or obvious bug fix that has no corresponding issue, replace this line with short description of made changes
+• If it's a documentation update or obvious bug fix that has no corresponding issue, replace this line with a short description of made changes
 -->

 Closes: #{ISSUE_NUMBER}